curityio/example-dcr-request-validation/README.md

 If successful, the server will return the client metadata that it registered.

+## Contribution
+If you want to contribute, fork the repository.
+Copy the git pre-commit hook script into the local .git folder of your repository:

+`cp hooks/pre-commit .git/hooks/`

+The script prevents you from checking in a license or keys by accident during development.

 ## More Information
 Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.